-To the west of the urban center of the Vilcabamba parish (in the province of Loja, in southern Ecuador), stands an elevation with unique characteristics that impress and captivate the attention of both locals and visitors.
+To the west of the urban center of the Vilcabamba parish (in the province of Loja, in southern Ecuador), stands out an elevation with unique characteristics that impress and captivate the attention of both locals and those who visit it.

-With a maximum altitude of around 2,030 meters above sea level, this elevation is known as CERRO MANDANGO.
+With a maximum altitude of around 2,030 meters above sea level, this elevation is known by the name of CERRO MANDANGO.